ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/enteric_quantification/historic_enteric_gu.md

 </div>

-{{< ww_dynamic_content >}}
 <br>

 ## Dataset

-**Download the data:** [Quantification of SARS-CoV-2 and enteric viruses in wastewater](https://blobserver.dc.scilifelab.se/blob/wastewater_data_gu_allviruses.xlsx).
+**Download the data:** [Quantification of SARS-CoV-2 and enteric viruses in wastewater](https://blobserver.dc.scilifelab.se/blob/wastewater_data_gu_allviruses_historic.xlsx).
 Results are available for SARS-CoV-2 from week 7 of 2020 (with a small gap over winter 2022-2023), and for enteric viruses from week 2 of 2023.
 The last data entry is week 43 of 2023 for both types of data.

 **Contact:** <helene.norder@gu.se>